MSF-UK/HHOT-Handbook/README.md

 [Kobo Data Download Example](Example%20Folder/Kobo%20Data%20Download%20Example.xlsx)

-# Phase 6: Inputting Your Data From Kobo Into HHOT
+# Phase 6: How to input your data into the HHOT dashboard

 Objectives of step
 * To input your data to the HHOT and thus visualise it.